nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     Show me.

-4. **Question**: Yes, thank you very much for the presentation very interesting, very inspiring for the NSA wannabes.
+4. **Question**: Yes, thank you very much for the presentation.
+    Very interesting, very inspiring for the NSA wannabes.
     You mentioned that some of the Snowden documents may never be leaked those are your exact words.
-    Why do you think that why do you think that the largest leak in basically human history at this point, could go quietly under wraps and people will forget about it? why?
+    Why do you think that?
+Why do you think that the largest leak in basically human history at this point, could go quietly under wraps and people will forget about it?
+Why?

     **Answer:**